 Agent North Dakota

-- Nice Guy / Straight Man - the kind, levelheaded one when York's acting as The Trickster and South's Hair-Trigger Temper has been depressed.
+- Straight Man: the kind, levelheaded one when York's acting as Trickster Mentor and South's Hair-Trigger Temper has been depressed.

 Agent South Dakota